aws-actions/aws-codebuild-run-build/README.md

 The only required input is `project-name`.

 1. **project-name** (required) : The name of CodeBuild project you want to run.
+1. **source-version-override** (optional) :
+   The source version you would like to show up in CodeBuild.
+   By default, the action uses the `GITHUB_SHA` from the GitHub Action run.
 1. **buildspec-override** (optional) :
    The location (in this repository) of the [buildspec file][codebuild buildspec] that CodeBuild requires.